 Simply put, you shouldn’t take Tylenol after drinking.
 So, the answer is no.

 Research suggests that mixing acetaminophen and even light amounts of alcohol can double the risk of kidney disease.
 The study proved a connection between the acetaminophen-alcohol combination and a noticeably increased risk for kidney disease.
-In addition, chronic acetaminophen and chronic alcohol abuse have been separately linked to kidney and liver disease anyways.
+In addition, chronic acetaminophen and chronic alcohol abuse have been linked to kidney and liver disease.

 The Dangers of Mixing Tylenol and Alcohol

 To understand the dangers of mixing these substances, you have to know how the body operates.
 Different enzymes help the body break down acetaminophen so your body can use them.
 Most of these enzymes are in your liver.
 However, alcohol can have a direct impact on these liver enzymes.